 What can you actually do with this?

 Start by knowing your number.
-Find your country on the inflation history pages and look at the multi-year trend, not just last year.
-Then see what your money buys in everyday prices and how that's moved when you price it in sats over time.
+Find your country on the and look at the multi-year trend, not just last year.
+Then see what your money buys in and how that's moved when you price it in .